CHAPTER THIRTY—CONDITIONS

 “…and having a mental breakdown?”
 Heather offered.

-“Yes,” he said through his palms.
+“Aren’t I allowed that much?” he said tightly through his palms.
 He took a long breath and straightened up, slowly dragging his hands down his face.
-“Heather, the director—the guy who forced me to do all this—”
+“Heather, the director—”

 “The guy with the glasses?”
 Heather asked.